nampereira/ddd-library/readme.md

 - A `title` string
 - An `Isbn` value object — this is the domain identity of the book

 **ISBN as domain identity.** In the real world, an ISBN is the globally recognised, unique identifier for a book title.
-Using it directly as the domain identity makes the model more honest — there is no artificial surrogate UUID, just the natural key that the domain already provides.
-The database still uses an internal `pk` column for physical storage, but that is an infrastructure detail hidden behind the repository.
+The database still uses an internal `pk` column for physical storage, to avoid using a string (ISBN) as a primary key.

 ### 7.2 The Isbn Value Object